EGI-Federation/documentation/content/en/internal/configuration-database/howto-faq/_index.md

 a role section).
 Once your role approved, you will be able to edit and change your site information.

-## Why can't I declare downtimes for my whole site as I used to do in GOCDB3?

-For data clarity reasons, it has been decided long ago to only link downtimes to services, thus avoiding the complication of having to check both site and service downtimes to determine whether a service is up or not.
-The way to declare a downtime for your site is to select all the services of the site in one go when inserting the downtime.

 ## How do I extend a declared schedule downtime?

 Because of EGI policies it is not possible to extend a downtime.
 Recommended